 - Facilitating the on-time graduation of children of military families

-- Providing for the promulgation and enforcement of administrative rules implementing the provisions of this compact
+- Providing for the enforcement of administrative rules implementing the provisions of this compact

-- Providing for the uniform collection and sharing of information between and among member states, schools and military families under this compact
+- Providing for the uniform collection and sharing of information between and among member states, schools, and military families under this compact

 - Promoting coordination between this compact and other compacts affecting military children

 - Promoting flexibility and cooperation between the educational system, parents, and the student to achieve educational success for the student